virtualio/EarthquakeMap/README.md

 ## Contributing
 ---------------
-Always welcoming new ideas or if anyone would like to add unit-test and documentation email me for any Ideas related to GIS, map visualising ...
+Always welcoming new ideas or if anyone would like to add unit-test email me for any Ideas related to GIS, map visualising ...